 Whether it is in the workplace or at home, we continue to increase our connection through digital devices and data.
 This can cause unwanted guests to attack our privacy.
-However, having the expertise for the security field can better prepare you from these types of cyber attacks.
+However, having expertise in the security field can better prepare you for these types of cyberattacks.
 Knowledge of cybersecurity is essential for security positions with small businesses, consumers, and government agencies.

 Cyber Security Education Plan

 As a cybersecurity professional or manager, earning a degree in cybersecurity would be a good beginning to a rewarding career.
 There are a few different degree options as well.
 Students can choose from an associate-level degree, a bachelor’s, or a master’s program.
 Courses in cybersecurity may include cyber law, cyber ethics, Information Technology, ethical hacking, and network programming.
-In addition, students in the programs will learn cybersecurity principles, methods and tools that may aid in the defense against cyberattacks.
+In addition, students in the programs will learn cybersecurity principles, methods, and tools that may aid in the defense against cyberattacks.

-Is there extra training or internships?
+Is there Extra Training or Internships?

 For some employers, there may be no need for extra training once a student receives their cybersecurity degree or certificate.
 However, depending on which place you receive your education, there may be internship opportunities or additional training during or after graduation.
 Some schools or institutions will offer on-the-job training to help students be well-prepared for the cyber security field as a professional and cyber security managers.

-Do I need a certain amount of experience?
+Do I Need a Certain Amount of Experience?

 Getting an education degree in cybersecurity is sometimes all you need for an entry-level position in cybersecurity.
 However, for cyber security managers or any career path heading into management levels, it helps to have the experience to back up the degree.
-On average, cyber security employers look for candidates with at least five years experience working in the field, according to the BLS.
+On average, cyber security employers look for candidates with at least five years of experience working in the field, according to the BLS.
 Yet, some may have a minimum of only two to three years.

 Whatever a student acquires first can determine their future outcome in the cybersecurity field.
-Especially that there are more technological advances within the cyber security field as our world continues to grow.
+Especially since there are more technological advances within the cyber security field as our world continues to grow.
 Companies and businesses search for the right candidate for the management position being offered and many expect applicants to have at least some expertise in the field.

-One draw back at the moment, is the tech industry is having a chip shortage which is making it harder to find the latest cutting edge technology to learn on.
+One drawback at the moment is the tech industry is having a chip shortage which is making it harder to find the latest cutting-edge technology to learn on.
 This may be a reason why it is hard to find cyber security managers with the most recent experience required.
 Plus, if companies do find an experienced cyber security manager, they tend to be more expensive to hire.